pnp/PnP-Sites-Core/Core/Documentation.md

 Gets or Sets the Site Policy
 #### Security
 Security Groups Members for the Template
+#### Navigation
+The Navigation configurations of the Provisioning Template
 #### SiteFields
 Gets a collection of fields
 #### ContentTypes